Hamza3351/AI-Job-Description-Analyzer/readme.md

 >[!IMPORTANT]
 >You must set your Groq API key as an environment variable.
+>If you get any model error, you need to update the model version as they get decommissioned

 </br>
 Login to your groq dashborad and then create new API key.
 Copy that key and then set it as an environment variable using: